barryw/bjr/README.md

 I also set out to make it very cloud & Kubernetes friendly.
 There are deployment options for Kubernetes using Helm, a Packer build to generate AMIs and Terraform code to deploy those AMIs into a working deployment.

+#### What can this do for me?

+The target use case is essentially this workflow:

+- A web platform allows customers to create jobs to perform security scans of assets, which can be source code, build artifacts, Docker images or deployed applications.
+- The platform has an API endpoint to trigger the scan based on its ID.
+The API just needs the id of the job to run and a set of credentials to call the API.
+- We use the scheduler's API to create the job to run according to the customer's schedule which calls the platform API endpoint to trigger the scan.
+- Each job has a success and failure callback which can indicate failure on the platform.
+- We can tag the jobs with the customer's ID and the job's ID so that we can quickly see which customers are scheduling jobs and whether or not they're failing.

+This is a very simple use case, but doesn't appear to be well supported by other job scheduling tools.

 #### Configuration

 If you're just running a development environment, the defaults are probably fine.
 For everything else, here's what you'll want to configure: